-Grammy nominated conductor, cellist and conductor Dmitry Yablonksy was born in Moscow into a musical family.
+Grammy-nominated conductor, cellist and conductor Dmitry Yablonsky was born in Moscow into a musical family.
 At the age of 9 he gave his orchestral debut playing Haydn’s cello concerto.

 He emigrated with his mother, pianist Oxana Yablonskaya to New York where he studied with Lorne Munroe, Aldo Parisot and David Soyer at the Curtis Institute of Music.

 His Tchaikovsky Piano trio recording for Erato/ Warner with Repin and Berezovsky won numerous awards.
 Dmitry transcribed and edited works for cello, which was released by International Music Company and Dover Publications.